joshchew24/notes/FNH 330/Wine and Health.md

 	- drinking alcohol during pregnancy may cause permanent changes to developing brain
 	- lifelong challenges with memory, social communication, attention and sensory skills
 	- individuals with FASD at risk of depression anxiety and many physical health issues
+### Severe Alcohol Use Disorders
+#### Effects on the brain
+- thiamine (vitamin B1)
+	- water soluble compound that is required for metabolism of alcohol
+	- alcohol degrades thiamine and inhibits absorption of thiamine from gut
+	- deficiency in thiamine
+		- mental confusion
+		- unsteady walking/standing
+		- loss of coordinated eye movement (Wernicke's encephalopathy)
+#### Wernicke-Korsakoff Syndrome
+- Wernicke's encephalopathy + Korsakoff syndrome (loss of short-term memory)
+- treatable with intravenous thiamine and abstinence from alcohol
 ## Heavy Drinking
 - a heavy drinker consumes in excess of ~68g of alcohol/occasion on a monthly basis
 - 19.1% of Canadian population are heavy drinkers